-93. GOVERNANCE: PENSION FUND PANEL AND BOARD TRAINING IN 2022/23
+157. GOVERNANCE: PENSION FUND PANEL AND BOARD TRAINING PLAN 2023/24

-The Panel and Board considered a report of the Director of Corporate Operations (item 6 in the Minute Book) setting out the proposed training arrangements for Members of the Pension Fund Panel and Board in 2022/23.
-In particular Members noted the importance of training for Panel and Board members in their role in the governance of the Pension Fund and their regulatory responsibilities as Pension Committee and Board members.
-The Director presented a draft training plan which had been produced following the analysis of the committee members' completed Training Needs Analyses.
+The Panel and Board considered a report of the Director of Corporate Operations (item 9 in the Minute Book) setting out the proposed training arrangements for Members of the Pension Fund Panel and Board in 2023/24.
+The Director underlined the importance of training for Panel and Board members in their role in the governance of the Pension Fund and their regulatory responsibilities as Pension Committee and Board members.